Validation of User Licenses

 end;

-Messages related to the validation process can be easily customized using the Language page: the publication uses resource strings named SValidationXXX.
+ℹ️ Info: You can easily customize messages related to the validation process using the Language page.
+The publication utilizes resource strings named `SValidationXXX.`